seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **KING**
 Methinks in thee some blessed spirit doth speak
 His powerful sound within an organ weak:
+And what impossibility would slay
+In common sense, sense saves another way.
 Thy life is dear; for all that life can rate
-Worth name of life in thee hath estimate:
+Worth name of life in thee hath estimate,
+Youth, beauty, wisdom, courage, all
+That happiness and prime can happy call:
 Thou this to hazard needs must intimate
 Skill infinite or monstrous desperate.
 Sweet practiser, thy physic I will try,